Table of Contents

 Tasting wine does not necessary mean drinking it, you normally spit it out.
 So you can easily drive yourself from winery to winery without being afraid to cause an accident.
 You can buy them to drink at home like I did with my GWK Travelex Cash passport, a perfect prepaid credit card which I use overseas for better exchange rates.
 After I filled up my suitcase, which I bought at the koffer store before I left, with icewine it was time to drive to Buffalo to catch my flight the next morning.
 Ice wines do come with a price tag of 50-80 dollars a bottle of 200-300 ml but it’s worth it for sure!
 Just make sure you have enough money on your GWK Travelex Cash passport to buy these wines 🙂

-Did you visit the Niagara region with its icewine too or do you have questions?
+Did you visit Niagara region too or do you have questions?
 Please leave a comment at the bottom of the page.
 Love to hear from you!